 PayPal is another popular credit card processor.
 They charge almost the exact same fees as Square, except for a slightly lower rate on swiped, inserted, or tapped cards.
 Another difference is that PayPal doesn’t have their own point of sale solutions.
 They do, however, partner with various point of sale systems.

-Stripe takes a different approach from Square and PayPal, charging 2.9% plus 30 cents on every type of transaction.
-Stripe is primarily designed for online businesses, so if you’re a brick-and-mortar shop, you will save money by opting for a different processor.
+Stripe takes a different approach from Square and PayPal, charging 2.9% plus $0.30 on every type of transaction.
+However, Stripe is primarily designed for online businesses, so if you’re a brick-and-mortar shop, you will save money by opting for a different processor.

 Shopify rounds out the most popular payment service providers.
 On top of credit card transaction fees, Shopify charges a monthly fee.
 The monthly fee ranges from $29 to $299 depending on which Shopify plan you sign up for.
 Given the monthly fee, Shopify ends up as a good deal really only if you’re doing enough volume to justify the monthly price.
 Businesses that accept a high volume of payments will pay a higher monthly fee but lower per-transaction fees.
 If you already have a credit card processor, then you can use Shopify just as your ecommerce solution, but they’ll charge an extra 0.5% to 2% per transaction.

 Start Free Trial With Shopify

 Merchant account providers are traditional credit card processors that have a more complicated, variable pricing structure for transaction fees.
 Although it is more complicated, merchant account providers provide the best deal on pricing, particularly for businesses that process a high volume of credit card payments.
 Of all the pricing models we discussed earlier, small businesses should probably avoid tiered pricing when it comes to merchant account providers (as many providers don’t tell you into which tier different cards fall) and opt for a provider that uses the interchange plus pricing model.